What is the Difference Between CBDA and CBD?

 There is still a lot of research to be done, but we do know a bit about how CBDA might prove useful.

-Unlike CBD, which mainly interacts with the body’s endocannabinoid system, CBDA seems to most affect serotonin levels, which aid in sending signals between cells and play a big role in sleep, mood, and appetite.
-And if it can help balance serotonin, researchers believe it may be able to help with issues related to serotonin excess, such as nausea, vomiting, and anxiety.
+Unlike CBD, which mainly interacts with the body’s endocannabinoid system, CBDA seems to most affect serotonin levels.
+Which aid in sending signals between cells and play a big role in sleep, mood, and appetite.
+And if it can help balance serotonin, researchers believe it may be able to help with issues related to serotonin excess.
+Excess, such as nausea, vomiting, and anxiety.

-As for side effects, CBDA appears to be quite tolerable, though in high doses it may produce some of the same side effects as high doses of CBD, including lightheadedness and dry mouth.
+As for side effects, CBDA appears to be quite tolerable.
+Although in high doses it may produce some of the same side effects as high doses of CBD.
+Which might include light-headedness and dry mouth.

 CBDA or CBD: What’s More Beneficial?

 You can expect to see more CBDA products entering the shelves in the near future.
-And in the meantime, there are plenty of safe CBD products that might prove useful on your health and wellness journey.
-Discover our CBD Chewing Gum and Mints, both of which offer an easy way to add CBD to your daily routine and experience the potential benefits that can come with regulating your body’s natural endocannabinoid system.
+In the meantime, there are plenty of safe CBD products that might prove useful on your health/wellness journey.
+Discover our CBD Chewing Gum and Mints, both of which offer an easy way to add CBD to your daily routine.
+And experience the potential benefits that can come with regulating your body’s natural endocannabinoid system.